duduyoyo/WebSocket4OPC/README.md

 .Dynamical languages (JavaScript/Python etc) supportted<br>
 .JSON Return<br>
 .Intuitive and easy commands instead of long REST API<br>
-.No future DCOM vulnerability any more<br>
+.No future DCOM vulnerability to worry<br>
 .Account authentication available<br>
 .Secure connection available<br>
 .Native mobile application made feasible<br>
-.No thousand-page OPC UA documents to go through<br>
+.No thousand-page OPC UA documents to consult<br>
-.No OPC UA certificate configuration required<br>
+.No OPC UA certificate to handle<br>
-.No firewall configuration required<br>
+.No firewall to set up<br>
 .Edge connection ready<br>

 <h2>Pre-requiste</h2>
-1. Installation need be done in the same box of OPC DA/AE Server<br>
+1. Installation need be done in the same box of classic OPC DA/AE Server<br>
-2. WebSocket feature for IIS need be enabled first<br>
+2. WebSocket feature for IIS need be enabled in server box<br>
 3. Microsoft VC++ Runtim for X64 required (download <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">here</a> and install)<br>

 <h2>Installation</h2>

-Download all files from server folder to a local one.
-Launch a command line with administrator privilege and enter to local folder.
+Download all files from server folder to a desired one.
+Launch a command line with administrator privilege and enter to downloaded folder.
 Run command "install.bat userAccount userPassword" to complete installation. userAccount need have administrator privilege.

 To verify, launch browser (Chrome/Safari/Edge) and enter URL "http://localhost/OPC/websocket.html"<p>
 <img src="https://user-images.githubusercontent.com/13662339/180631724-758611da-0cb2-4e24-baa3-98663d3a552e.png" width=70%>

 <h2>Uninstallation</h2>
-Run command "uninstall.bat" from the same command line location as installation.
+Run command "uninstall.bat" in command line with administrator privilege from the downloaded folder to uninstall.

 <h2>Usage</h2><p>

 1. Browse<p>
    "browse" - Show all children tags under top level<p>
    "browse:tagID" - Show all children tags for a specific tag<p>
    "browse:tagID -countsInPagenation -pageNumber" - Show counted children tags in a pagenation for a specific tag.
-For example there is 10,000 children tags under a tag and command "browse: tagID -2000 -3" will display 2000 children tags from 4000th to 5999th<p>
+For example there are 10,000 children tags available under a specific tag and command "browse: tagID -2000 -3" will display 2000 children tags from 4000th to 5999th to correspond to page 3<p>
-   JSON return [{"n": "tagName1", "i": "tagID1", "b": 1}, {"n": "tagName2", "i": "tagID2", "b": 0}, ...] (n - name, i - ID, b - branch)<p>
+   JSON return [{"n": "tagName1", "i": "tagID1", "b": 1}, {"n": "tagName2", "i": "tagID2", "b": 0}, ...]<br>(n - name, i - ID, b - branch)<p>
     When a "browse: Random" command is sent response will be like,<p>
    <img src="https://user-images.githubusercontent.com/13662339/180893490-f05edf30-7e4c-4a77-a3a6-df0c03dc12e7.png" width=70%>